 Best App Store Screenshot Tools for Indie Developers (2026)

-Quick answer: There's no single best tool — it depends on how much design you want to do yourself and how many languages you ship in.
-SnapMonk is best for AI-generating a full screenshot set and auto-localizing it ($12/mo Pro, free tier of 5 exports/month); Figma and Canva for hands-on design control; Previewed and Rotato for animated 3D hero shots; AppLaunchpad and AppMockUp for free, no-AI exports when you already have screenshots and copy.
+Quick answer: There's no single best tool.
+It comes down to how much design you want to do yourself and how many languages you ship in.
+SnapMonk is best for AI-generating a full screenshot set and auto-localizing it ($12/mo Pro, free tier of 5 exports/month).
+Figma and Canva are for hands-on design control, Previewed and Rotato for animated 3D hero shots, AppLaunchpad and AppMockUp for free no-AI exports when you already have screenshots and copy.
 Most indie devs pair a generator for the set with a mockup tool for hero shots.

-This is a roundup written by the team behind SnapMonk, so let's be upfront: we make one of the tools on this list.
-We've tried to write the version of this roundup we'd want to read as users — honest about each tool's strengths, honest about where SnapMonk doesn't win, and useful for actually picking.
+We make SnapMonk, so I'll say it up front: one of the tools on this list is ours.
+I've tried to write the roundup I'd want to read myself.
+Fair about what each tool is good at, fair about where SnapMonk doesn't win, and actually useful when you're picking.

 Indie devs shipping App Store screenshots usually have one of four needs:

-- Generate the whole set fast, including localisation.
+- Generate the whole set fast, localization included.

 - Polish individual mockups for landing pages and Product Hunt.